bryan-avila/wanna/README.md

 # Credits
 Thanks to Clear Code for creating a [great tutorial](https://www.youtube.com/watch?v=mop6g-c5HEY) on learning tkinter/ttkboostrap!

-**NOTE:** This is app was created for the sole purpose of learning tkinter/ttkboostrap, gaining more experience with Python, and having fun.
+**NOTE:** This app was created for the sole purpose of learning tkinter/ttkboostrap, gaining more experience with Python, and having fun.
 This is not an officially deployed app.